elegans-io/cold-start-recommender/README.md

 For instance, if a call to insert_rating is done in this way:

-   engine.insert_rating(user_id='another_user', item_id='an_item', rating=3, item_info=['author'], only_info=True)
+   engine.db.insert_item_action(user_id='user1', item_id='item1', code=4, item_meaningful_info=['author', 'tags'], only_info=True)

-CSRec will only register that 'another_user' likes a certain author, but not that s/he might like 'an_item'.
-This is of fundamental importance when profiling Users with a "profiling page" on your website.
-If you ask Users whether they prefer "Harry Potter" or "The Better Angels of Our Nature", and most of them choose Harry Potter, you would not want to make the Item "Harry Potter" even more popular.
+CSRec will only register that 'user1' likes a certain author, certain tags, but not that s/he might like 'item1'.
+This is of fundamental importance when profiling users with a "profiling page" on your website.
+If you ask users whether they prefer "Harry Potter" or "The Better Angels of Our Nature", and most of them choose Harry Potter, you would not want to make the Item "Harry Potter" even more popular.
 You might just want to record that those users like children's books marketed as adult literature.